zenml-io/zenml/docs/book/extending-zenml/artifact-store.md

 activated the stack, it will create a filesystem each time you run a ZenML pipeline and make it available to the `zenml.io.fileio` module.

-Which means, when you utilize a method such as `fileio.open(...)` with a filepath which starts with one of the `SUPPORTED_SCHEMES` within your steps or materializers, it will be able to use the `open(...)` method that you defined within your artifact store.
+This means that when you utilize a method such as `fileio.open(...)` with a filepath which starts with one of the `SUPPORTED_SCHEMES` within your steps or materializers, it will be able to use the `open(...)` method that you defined within your artifact store.